NiharMondal/real-estate/README.md

 - SSG
 - SSR
 - Dynamic routing

+## Features
-- Search property according your need
+- Search property according to your need
+- View in details
+- Share URL link with your friends
+-

 # Styling
 - Chakra UI